hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 Ezmeral Data Fabric Database includes two different types of NoSQL database systems, namely: Binary Table and JSON Table, which correspond to open source HBase and MongoDB respectively.
 Now, only one software process can be seen, which is MFS.
 And when you use a completely open source big data technology stack or other commercial big data platforms, you will still see a bunch of processes, which is one of the biggest differences: simplicity.

-Although it seems that the column-oriented NoSQL database such as HBase is a bit outdated in design compared with the document-oriented NoSQL database such as MongoDB, but since I did not find other demo articles related to Binary Table(better replacement for HBase) in the HPE Dev Portal , I decided to write such an article to introduce the demo of MapReduce based on Binary Table.
+Although it seems that the column-oriented NoSQL database such as HBase is a bit outdated in design compared with the document-oriented NoSQL database such as MongoDB, but since I did not find other demo articles related to Binary Table(better replacement for HBase) in the HPE Developer portal , I decided to write such an article to introduce the demo of MapReduce based on Binary Table.
 Note: I found a demo of Spark based on HBase: [Spark Streaming with HBase](https://developer.hpe.com/blog/spark-streaming-with-hbase/) (Author: Carol McDonald).

 So, I briefly talked about why we need to consider using Ezmeral Data Fabric Database, what are its advantages over other similar products: simplicity, and the advantages of other Ezmeral Data Fabric file system compared with similar products: performance, ease of use, and ease of maintenance.
 As for why we use this kind of NoSQL products, I don’t think I need to go into details here.
 This is the same as why Hadoop, a big data file system, was born.
 Simply put, it is because we need to build a distributed storage and computing system.
 In order to complete the analysis and computation tasks of huge data volumes on cheap commercial computers.
-In addition, the main reason for me to write this article is: I did not find a demo article in the HPE Dev Portal that introduces the use of Binary Table and MapReduce together, so I would like to add such an example.
+In addition, the main reason for me to write this article is: I did not find a demo article in the HPE Developer portal that introduces the use of Binary Table and MapReduce together, so I would like to add such an example.

 Now let's get to the topic.